-Traditions of boat use can die away, followed by the boats themselves, particularly those made of less durable materials - for instance, the livelihood that could once be gained by fishing from a currach is no longer viable, and hundreds of these canvas boats have been left to perish.
-During the current survey a tip-off about a particular Barrow Cot 'further up the bank' came to nothing despite much searching.
+Traditions of boat use can die away, followed by the boats themselves, particularly those made of less durable materials.
+For instance, the livelihood that could be gained by fishing from a currach is no longer viable, and hundreds of these canvas boats have been left to perish.
+During the 2016 survey a tip-off about a particular Barrow Cot 'further up the bank' came to nothing despite much searching.
 In this context, Brian Goggin's observations on 'ferry punts' on the Royal Canal and elsewhere are interesting:

 The most common response to a canal's obstruction has been neither bridge-building nor underwater works: it has been the use of simple punts.
-Rolt did remark on these small "ferry punts", which were just rectangular boxes to be poled across.
+Rolt did remark on these small "ferry punts," which were just rectangular boxes to be poled across.
 The crew of Arrow II found a similar vessel, a "large rough box" on the Longford branch of the Royal Canal, this time with a chain to pull it across.
 And in 2007 English narrowboater Neil Arlidge saw a farmer and his sheepdog crossing the canal in a "ferry punt" along the very stretch where Rolt had commented on the punts.

 In fact "punts" might be too polite for them: many seem to be more like "large rough boxes" or metal tanks.
-But they do their job, enabling local people to overcome the obstacle presented by the canal.
-44
+But they do their job, enabling local people to overcome the obstacle presented by the canal.61

-Nothing similar was found on the Royal for this survey, but the punt in the photograph below was noted at a traditional crossing point on the Barrow Line of the
+Nothing similar was found on the Royal for this survey, but the punt in the photograph below was noted at a traditional crossing point on the Barrow Line of the Grand Canal.
+The heritage in boats like these lies in the social history and tradition of use that they signify, rather than the boat itself.